localnerve/editable-object/README.md

 * `--eo-border-radius` - The border-radius of the control.
 Defaults to 4px.
 * `--eo-border-focused-color` - The color of the control border when focused.
 Defaults to #444.
 * `--eo-border-defocused-color` - The color of the control border when not focused.
 Defaults to #aaa.
 * `--eo-item-selected-bg-color` - The background color of the property list item when selected.
-Defaults to #eee.
+Defaults to #999.
 * `--eo-item-selected-color` - The foreground text color of the property list item when selected.
 Defaults to #222.
 * `--eo-item-selected-border-radius` - The border-radius of the item selection box.
 Defaults to 4px.
 * `--eo-item-hover-border-width` - The hover border width.
 Defaults to 1px.
 * `--eo-item-hover-border-color` - The hover border color.
 Defaults to #ddd.
 * `--eo-item-hover-border-radius` - The border-radius of the item hover box.
 Defaults to 4px.
 * `--eo-icon-color` - The color of the toolbar button icons.
 Defaults to #444.
 * `--eo-add-new-icon-color` - The color of the 'add new property' toolbar button icon.
-Defdaults to #444.
+Defaults to #444.
+* `--eo-input-focus-outline-color` - The color of the focus ring on the input boxes.
+Defaults to #26b.
+* `--eo-input-focus-outline-width`- The width of the focus ring on the input boxes.
+Defaults to 1px.
+* `--eo-input-focus-outline-style` - The style of the focus ring on the input boxes.
+Defaults to 'auto'.
 * `--eo-input-border-color` - The border color of 'add' and 'edit' input boxes.
 Defaults to #bbb.
 * `--eo-input-bg-color` - The background color of input controls.
 Defaults to #444.
 * `--eo-input-color` - The foreground text color of input controls.
 Defaults to #eee.